 commit their crimes because they find themselves in extraordinary

-experiment, the Stanford prison experiment and Asch’s conformity
+the Stanford prison experiment and Asch’s conformity experiment and

-often perpetrated by militarized units we will also touch upon military
+perpetrated by militarized units, we will also touch upon military

-culture, training and its effects on individuals.
-The course will also
+training and its effects on individuals.
+In addition, the course will

 discuss the most relevant ‘bystander theories’ such as Darley and